allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

-While initializing the coupler, the nature of cohesive elements (extrinsic/intrinsic) should needs to be passed.
+While initializing the coupler, the nature of cohesive elements (extrinsic/intrinsic) should need to be passed.

 .. code-block:: c++